 U.S. leaders vow support for Israel after deadly Hamas attacks: "There is never any justification for terrorism"

-Political leaders in the U.S. are vowing to support Israel after a surprise early-morning attack by Hamas militants.
+Political leaders in the U.S. have vowed to support Israel after the Iran-backed Hamas militant group launched a bloody, early-morning surprise attack on Saturday.
+The unprecedented Hamas assault has left more than 700 people dead in Israel, with more than 2,000 others injured.
+Many Israelis, both civilians and security forces, have reportedly been taken hostage.

-The attack has killed at least 200 people in Israel so far, and hundreds more are reportedly injured.
-The multi-front attack began with rocket fire, and then expanded as Hamas members invaded Israel from Gaza.
-In a televised address, Israeli Prime Minister Benjamin Netanyahu said that the country is "at war" and swore the militants "will pay an unprecedented price."
-The Associated Press reported that nearly 200 people have died in Palestine, with hundreds of injuries reported, in Israel's response.
+The multi-front attack began with a barrage of thousands of rockets fired at Israel from the Hamas-controlled Gaza Strip and then expanded as the Palestinian gunmen invaded southern Israel by land, sea and even on paragliders.
+In a televised address, Israeli Prime Minister Benjamin Netanyahu said the country was "at war" and swore the Palestinian militants would "pay an unprecedented price."

+Almost 500 Palestinians have been killed in retaliatory Israeli airstrikes on Gaza, Palestinian health officials said Monday.

-The White House told CBS News that Mr. Biden, who met with Netanyahu last month, has been briefed on the situation and will "continue to receive updates" as officials "remain in close contact with Israeli partners."
+The White House told CBS News Mr. Biden, who met Netanyahu last month, was being briefed on the situation regularly as officials "remain in close contact with Israeli partners."

 In a statement, National Security Council spokesperson Adrienne Watson said the U.S. "unequivocally condemns the unprovoked attacks" and "stands firmly with the Government and people of Israel."
-Watson said that national security adviser Jake Sullivan has communicated with Israeli national security adviser Tzachi Hanegbi.
+Watson said U.S. national security adviser Jake Sullivan haD communicated with his Israeli counterpart Tzachi Hanegbi.

 Secretary of State Antony Blinken shared a similar statement, noting that the U.S. "condemns the appalling attacks by Hamas terrorists against Israel, including civilians and civilian communities."